Tilberthwaite and the River Leven, Cumbria

 Writer, philosopher and artist Wallace Heim will be collaborating with Rachel Jacobs on a meeting at Tilberthwaite (Coniston) and the River Leven (Low Wood) in consideration of the community and landscape that connects and surrounds the mountain, river, valley, sea and the rest of the world.

 The Future Machine will somehow travel up the mountain to Tilberthwaite and down the valley to the River Leven, to celebrate the Summer and bring people together to think about the future and environmental change.

 We will devise actions that engage with and mark both rivers (mountain and valley) in their uniqueness, within a changing climate, while considering each within the flow of water, stone and mineral.

 Interviews and dialogues will occur, exploring experiences of and feelings for the place and the future.
 We will devise performative actions and rituals that can be built upon over many years, that draw out a sense of the sacred and of the transitions, inviting a small audience of local people interested in joining these actions.
-Audio/visual pieces will be devised resulting from the performance, using in-situ sound recordings, composed sound, recorded conversation and newly written material.
+Audio/visual pieces will be devised resulting from the performance, using in-situ sound recordings, composed sound, recorded conversation, water, silt and newly written material.